The Family That Prays Together...

 - To celebrate Mary's coronation, make miniature crowns for your statues.
 A simple crown can be made by twisting colored pipe cleaners or florist wire into a custom-fit small circle, and threading on various "jewels" (beads or sequins).
 We once even used a costume jewelry ring on our smallest state and it made the perfect crown!

 - Children will delight in embarking on a treasure hunt around your Church, or even inside an art book, in search of images and statues of Mary wearing a crown.
 To get started, most parishes have an image somewhere of Our Mother of Perpetual Help, in which Mary is crowned.
-A crown appears on statues and in images of Our Lady of Mount Carmel too (check your scapular and read about this event in Journeys with Mary: Apparitions of Our Lady.)
+A crown appears on statues and in images of Our Lady of Mount Carmel too.
 You may all be surprised at the beauty you will discover on your treasure hunt for Mary's crowns!

 - Don't miss our Marian Banner Kit!
 Your children will have fun creating this lasting and festive banner to display in honor of Mary's special days throughout the year.

 - Walking with Jesus, the Rosary prayers in song celebrates God,